UCSBCarpentry/Quarto-Project-Example/README.md

 And the additional packages to render the R Markdown (.rmd) paper:
 - bookdown
+- tidyverse
+- knitr
+- rticles
-- kable
+- rprojroot
-- FIXME add additional packages

 The structure of the directory is